leesalminen/mytube/Docs/Rust-Nostr.md

 The following documentation is extracted from the "Rust Nostr Book," focusing on the core API usage, excluding introductory, getting started, and donation sections.
 Code examples are provided in **Swift** as it had the most complete code blocks in the source material.
+This is an archival reference; MyTube now relies on Marmot/MDK for all messaging.

 ---